 Encrypted String

 The default value of an encrypted String is nil.
-You must change the default value of the property by assigning a new plain text value in an overridden method.
+You must change the default value of the property by assigning a new plain text value in an overridden reset method.

 Local properties